pyepri.utils

 div – Three dimensional array with shape

-corresponding to the discrete divergence (or opposite adjoint of thegrad3d
+(Ny, Nx, Nz)corresponding to the discrete divergence (or opposite adjoint of thegrad3doperator) of the input field vector arrayP.- Return type:

 array_like (with type backend.cls)